omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 and calculate planet coordinates at a given time.

 This is the case of theories VSOP87 and VSOP2013 and many others.
-Mathematical models that that produce predictions for the state of the Solar System.
+Mathematical models that produce predictions for the state of the Solar System.

 Then there is the simplicity of the Universal Gravigation theory.